-Museum Station is the closest train station.
-It and is only160 metres (approximately a 2 minute walk) from the Memorial and has a lift, a public address system for announcements, tactile surfaces and wheelchair accessible toilet.
+Museum Station is the closest train station, 160 metres (approximately a 2 minute walk) from the Memorial and has a lift, a public address system for announcements, tactile surfaces and wheelchair accessible toilet.
 Bus services stop on Elizabeth Street and Liverpool Street.
 The majority of local bus services in NSW are accessible.

 Use Trip Planner to plan your journey on public transport.
 If you have limited mobility you can refine your accessible trip results by choosing options and selecting the accessibility check box.

 Limited public parking is available around the Hyde Park perimeter.
 There are a number of nearby car parks.
 Visit https://www.cityofsydney.nsw.gov.au/explore/getting-around/parking/car-parks for more information.

 Hyde Park South is accessible by bicycle, however the Anzac Memorial does not have bike racks.